ParallelMaths/parallel/pages/8-11-colour-code-challenge.md

 * [ ] No loops, just one long strip.
 * [ ] One big loop.
-* [x] Two loops of equal size.
+* [ ] Two loops of equal size.
-* [ ] One small loop and one big loop.
+* [x] One small loop and one big loop.
 * [ ] Three loops.

 ---

-Hopefully you will have got the rights answers and been shocked by them.
+Hopefully you will have got the right answers and been shocked by them.
 Right or wrong, take a look at this video that examines what happens if you cut a Möbius loop a third of they way from the edge.
 It also looks a couple of other cutting mysteries, all in just a couple of minutes.

 @[youtube](6q3WcwGcJsU?rel=0)